-FDA pregnancy category D. Lorazepam can cause birth defects in an unborn baby, and generally should not be used during pregnancy.
+Lorazepam may harm an unborn baby, and generally should not be used during pregnancy.
 However, status epilepticus is a life-threatening condition and the benefit of receiving lorazepam to treat it may outweigh any risk to the unborn baby.

 How is lorazepam injection given?

-After treatment with lorazepam injection, you will be watched to make sure the medication is working and does not cause harmful side effects.
+After the injection, you will be watched to make sure the medicine is working and does not cause harmful side effects.